jimthompson5802/wordle_solver/README.md

 ### `src/llm_solver_nyt.py`

 Used to play Wordle on the NYT website.
-Depends on OpenAI GPT4 model via the OpenAI Playground Chat.
+Depends on OpenAI GPT4 model via the OpenAI Playground Chat or API.

 Here's a breakdown of what the code does: